Superintendent (police): Rank insignia of superintendent

-Superintendent in several countries
+By country

 Australia

 In Australia, the rank of superintendent is the next senior rank from chief Inspector and is less senior than a chief superintendent (Victoria Police, South Australia Police, New South Wales Police, Queensland Police) or an assistant commissioner (Western Australia Police).

 Some officers also hold the rank of detective chief superintendent (though this is seldom used) and detective superintendent.

 Superintendents wear an epaulette bearing one pip below a crown, the same rank badge as a lieutenant-colonel and wear police caps with a laurel wreath across the brim to indicate seniority.

+Bangladesh

+In Bangladesh, the rank of superintendent of police (SP) is the next rank above additional superintendent of police (ASP) and below additional deputy inspector-general of police (Addl.DIG).
+In metropolitan units, a superintendent is called a deputy police commissioner.
+In Special Branch, they are known as special superintendent of police.

 Canada

 In Canada, the rank of superintendent is usually the next senior rank up from inspector.
 Some police forces also have the higher rank of staff superintendent (senior staff superintendent) or regional superintendent.
+Quebec-based police forces (e.g. Sureté du Québec, Service de police de la Ville de Montréal, Quebec City Police Service) do not use this rank or rank structure.

 Hong Kong

 Hong Kong Police Force ranks are based on the British system: